mitmproxy/mitmproxy/docs/src/content/overview-installation.md

 For some platforms we provide pre-built binary packages containing ready-to-run executables.
-This includes a self-contained Python 3 environment, a recent OpenSSL that support ALPN and HTTP/2, and other dependencies that would otherwise we cumbersome to compile and install.
+This includes a self-contained Python 3 environment, a recent OpenSSL that support ALPN and HTTP/2, and other dependencies that would otherwise be cumbersome to compile and install.

 Dependencies in the binary packages are frozen on release, and can't be updated in situ.
 This means that we necessarily capture any bugs or security issues that